oseimishaella385-cell/global-economic-analysis-sql-powerbi/README.md

 ---

 ## 12. Future Enhancements
-**Enhancement 1** - Expand the analysis to multiple years, preferably (2021-2025), to examine how salaries, cost of living and purchasing power have changed over time and identify long-term affordability trends.
+**Enhancement 1** - Expand the analysis to multiple years, such as 2021-2025, to examine how salaries, cost of living and purchasing power have changed over time and identify longer-term trends.

-**Enhancement 2** - Preferably replace average annual salary with median annual salary, as a median income is less affected by extremely high earners and provides a representative measure of typical workers' earnings
+**Enhancement 2** - Replace average annual salary with median annual salary where suitable data are available.
+Median salary is less influenced by extremely high earners and may provide a better representation of the earnings of a typical worker.

-**Enhancement 3** - Incorporate an additional affordability measure such as income tax or housing
+**Enhancement 3** - Incorporate an additional affordability measure such as income taxation, housing costs or disposable income to develop a more comprehensive assessment of affordability.

-**Enhancement 4** - Extend the analysis to city- level data, which would allow for affordability comparisons within countries rather than relying solely on national averages
+**Enhancement 4** - Extend the analysis to city- level data, which would allow for affordability comparisons within countries rather than relying solely on national averages.

 **Key takeaway:** The country with the highest salary is not necessarily the country where income provides the strongest relative value.
-This project demonstrates both the usefulness—and the limitations—of combining salary and cost-of-living data when evaluating international affordability.
+This project demonstrates both the usefulness and limitations of combining salary and cost-of-living data when evaluating international affordability.

 ---